 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 3.1 Recordings and Live-Streaming of All Cou 3.1 Recordings and Live-Streaming of All Council Meetings Currently, local governments are only required to make written minutes of meetings.
 While there is no legal requirement for livestreaming or video or audio recording of council meetings, many local governments now stream and record their meetings.
 Complaints relating to behaviours and decisions at meetings constitute a large proportion of complaints about local governments.
 Local governments are divided into bands with the largest falling in bands 1 and 2, and smaller local governments falling bands 3 and 4.
-The allocation of local governments into bands is determined by The Salaries and Allowances Tribunal based on factors1 such as: Growth and development Strategic planning issues Demands and diversity of services provided to the community Total expenditure Population Staffing levels.
-It is proposed that all local governments will be required to record meetings.
+The allocation of local governments into bands is determined by The Salaries and Allowances Tribunal based on factors1 such as: Growth and development Strategic planning issues Demands and diversity of services provided to the community Total expenditure Population Staffing levels. be required to record meetings.
 Band 1 and 2 local governments would be required to livestream meetings, and make video recordings available as public archives.
 Band 1 and 2 are larger local governments are generally located in larger urban areas, with generally very good telecommunications infrastructure, and many already have audio-visual equipment.
-Band 1 and 2 local governments would be required to livestream meetings, and make video recordings available as public archives.
-Several local governments already use platforms such as YouTube, Microsoft Teams, and Vimeo to stream and publish meeting recordings.
-Limited exceptions would be made for meetings held outside the ordinary council chambers, where audio recordings may be used.
-Recognising their generally smaller scale, typically smaller operating budget, and potential to be in more remote locations, band 3 and 4 local governments would be required to record and publish audio recordings, at a minimum.
-These local governments would still be encouraged to livestream or video record meetings.
-All council meeting recordings would need to be published at the same time as the meeting minutes.
-Recordings of all confidential items would also need to be submitted to the DLGSC for archiving. supported
+Current WALGA Position Supported Shire of Boddington Position Partially supported with the following provisions: Transitional provisions, or State Government funding, to allow for smaller local governments who do not currently have the IT capability, to budget for this and implement over time, with minimal impact to community.
+Recording of meetings is supported for internal and review purposes, however the publication of audio recordings is not supported due to legal and governance concerns.
+These include; increased likelihood of complaints from the public who may not understand relevant processes, increased administration time dealing with complaints, and a reduction in open debate within the Council meeting.
+Confidential meetings to be retained by the local government and produced on request of the Inspectorate rather than implementing a process by which all confidential recordings are to be submitted to the Inspectorate in the event that they are needed.
+The additional process will be both inefficient, result in a duplication of data, and increase